Times Internet-backed Fab.com raises $150M from Tencent and others, valued at $1B

 Times Internet Ltd. owns and operates website and mobile based internet networks.
-Its services include internet and mobile value added services (VAS) messaging services, multimedia messaging, dating, chatting, and email on mobile, and eWallet, no resident indian (NRI) solutions, invest online, book domains, business mail, web site designing, web hosting, sales customer relationship management (CRM), tenders, legal information, rewards, and hire models.
+Its also operates brands like indiatimes, tlabs, etc. Its services include internet and mobile value added services (VAS) messaging services, multimedia messaging, dating, chatting, and email on mobile, and electronic wallet, non resident Indian (NRI) solutions, book domains, business mail, web site designing, website hosting, sales customer relationship management (CRM), tenders, legal information, rewards, and hire models.
 The firm also operates an online portal that provides shopping service to its customers through various channels such as web, mobile, and business 2 business and platform services.
 It also offers online display advertising solutions to news and media, youth and entertainment, technology, regional, lifestyles, special interests, realty and travel.
-The company was founded in 1999 and is based in Gurgaon, Haryana.
+The company was founded in 1999 and is based in Gurgaon, Haryana with additional offices in New Delhi and Uttar Pradseh.
 Times Internet Ltd. operates as a subsidiary Bennett Coleman and Co.
 Ltd.

 - Haptik raises Series B funding from Times Internet; Kalaari exits

 - Times Internet identifies US as second biggest market, to bundle offerings for NRIs

 - Times Internet to step up pace of acquisitions